Tal-lev/UnderworldRites/README.md

 - Scribe Rock - Increases Attack and Special Size (Stacks with Apollo).
 - Tailwind Crest - Increases Movement speed.
 - Living Flame - Deal increased damage to enemies with lower health than you.
+- Black Claw - Automatically fire your Cast, your cast follows you but is smaller

 ## Install